Kentucky

 To qualify for a mail-in absentee ballot, voters must meet one of the following criteria:

-• A student who temporarily lives outside his/her county;
+- A student who temporarily lives outside their county;

 How to Request an Absentee Ballot: